-Academic Probation
+Academic Notice

-The following criteria will be used in determining Academic Probation:
+The following criteria will be used in determining Academic Notice:

-- Freshmen with 1-11 credits attempted having a CGPA with minimum progress of 1.75 will be placed on Academic probation. - Freshmen with 12-31 credits attempted having a CGPA of less than 1.85 will be placed on Academic Probation. - Upperclassmen with 32 credits or more attempted having a CGPA of less than 2.0 will be placed on Academic Probation.
+- ❖ Freshmen with 1-11 credits attempted having a CGPA with minimum progress of 1.75 will be placed on Academic Notice. - ❖ Freshmen with 12-31 credits attempted having a CGPA of less than 1.85 will be placed on Academic Notice. - Upperclassmen with 32 credits or more attempted having a CGPA of less than 2.0 will be placed on Academic Notice.